MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

     :align: center

-If you are unsure how to start the software read the description in getting started Load up the video eyes.mp4 from the testdata folder and try the following steps.
+If you are unsure how to start the software read the description in :ref:`How do you start?<Start>`
+Load up the video eyes.mp4 from the testdata folder and try the following steps.

 1. Crop and mask the image  - we are not interested in the area outside the person's eyes.